Pastoral care

 The pastoral care team regularly publishes the flyer "A word for life".
 You can find it free of charge in a clearly visible dispenser on your ward.

-We regularly invite you to concerts in the Bethesda Hospital auditorium.
+We regularly invite you to concerts in the auditorium of Bethesda Hospital.
 You can find the annual programme online or take it with you at one of our distribution points in the building.

 To the events